 Store bought fabric softeners are designed to reduce static in synthetic fabrics.
 They serve no purpose with natural fabrics.
 Fabric softeners work by leaving a residue on the fabric which never completely washes out.
 It can cause allergic reactions through skin contact and inhalation.
 Fabric softeners may also contain carcinogenic coal-tar dyes, ammonia and very strong scents.
 When fabric softeners are exposed to hot water, heat from dryers or ironing, vapors may be emitted which can be deeply inhaled, increasing their impact.- Guide to Less Toxic Products

-When I stopped using fabric softener, this strange rash I used to get on my leg went away, and Sexy’s nighttime nosebleeds subsided.
+When I stopped using fabric softener, this strange rash I used to get on my leg went away.
+Other people I know have had breathing ailments alieviated and one person who suffered from nightly nosebleeds had them stop completely after cutting out fabric softener altogether.
 I tell anyone with excema or asthma to stop using store brand fabric softener immediately, since it’s known to aggravate both ailments.
-It’s incredibly easy to make your own fabric softener, and much healthier too!
+It’s incredibly easy to make your own, (not to mention cheaper) and much healthier too!
 Here’s few versions that I’ve tried.

 Basic DIY Fabric Softener